Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) Where, do you think, are these children sitting?

-They are sitting in a classroom located in a slum area, far away from fresh air or open surroundings.
+They are sitting in a classroom located in a slum area, far away from open spaces or fresh surroundings.

 (b) How do the faces and hair of these children look?

 Their faces appear dull and lifeless.
-Their hair is messy and unkempt, resembling uprooted wild weeds.
+Their hair is messy and unkempt, like wild, uprooted weeds.

 (c) Why is the head of the tall girl ‘weighed down’?

-The tall girl’s head is bowed down due to emotional stress, physical weakness, and possibly illness or sadness.
+Her head is bowed down due to emotional stress, weakness, and perhaps illness or sadness.

 (d) What do you understand by ‘The paper-seeming boy, with rat eyes’?

-It means the boy looks extremely thin and fragile, almost like paper.
-His sharp eyes resemble those of a rat, reflecting hunger and alertness.
+It means the boy looks extremely thin and fragile, like paper.
+His sharp, restless eyes reflect hunger and alertness.

 2. …………The stunted, unlucky heir…